-The leaves on this plant are pendent and as thick as cardboard and have dark green velvety leaf blades.
+The leaves on this plant are pendent and as thick as cardboard.
+They have dark green velvety leaf blades.

 Thick and sturdy leaves are called coriaceous in plant botany terms.

-These plants are growing epiphytic in lower mountain regions as well as rainforest from elevations of about 660 feet – 4600 feet (200m – 1400m).
+These plants are growing epiphytic in lower mountain regions and rainforests from elevations of about 660 feet – 4600 feet (200m – 1400m).

-Grow Anthurium warocqueanum in 100% Sphagnum moss or an aroid mix consisting of potting mix, perlite, orchid bark and peat moss.
+Grow Anthurium warocqueanum in 100% Sphagnum moss or an aroid mix of potting mix, perlite, orchid bark, and peat moss.

 These plants do not tend to grow in soil.

 The Queen is an epiphyte.
-Epiphytes are plants that are growing on other plants instead of in the soil.
+Epiphytes are plants growing on other plants instead of in the soil.

-In nature, they are growing in moss and leaf litter and any debris they might come across in tree branches.
+In nature, they grow in moss, leaf litter, and any debris they might come across in tree branches.

-A loose breathable very airy mix is, therefore, a must.
+A loose, breathable, very airy mix is a must.

 A great suggestion is to provide Sphagnum Moss along the whole stem of your plant.

-There are other growers who are successfully growing it in an airy and well-draining aroid mix.
+Other growers are successfully growing it in an airy and well-draining aroid mix.

 Yet others are growing it in a mix between coarse bark and Sphagnum moss.

-Whatever medium you are using, it needs to be well-draining and hold moisture at the same time.
+Whatever medium you use needs to be well-draining and hold moisture simultaneously.

 Keep the pH level between 6.6 – 7.5 between acid and neutral.

-Bright indirect light is advised for Anthurium warocqueanum.
+Bright indirect light is best for Anthurium warocqueanum.

-There they might be in semi-shade but one has to remember that sunlight is usually so much stronger than anything that we can provide an Anthurium warocqueanum indoors.
+They might be in semi-shade, but one must remember that sunlight is usually so much stronger than anything that we can provide an Anthurium warocqueanum indoors.

 Read my guide on lighting for plants to find the perfect spot in your house.